priv-kweihmann/meta-sca/README.md

 ## Purpose
 This layer does offer some static code analysis tools, which can be easily configured and integrated into YOCTO/Open-Embedded build system.
-The layer is designed to be easily (and fully configurable).
+The layer is designed to be easy to integrate (and fully configurable).
 All results are stored to __SCA_EXPORT_DIR__ (which defaults to __${DEPLOY_DIR_IMAGE}/sca__).
 The results will be stored in the raw-format of the corresponding tool and in checkstyle-format.
 Any result-file can be easily integrated into e.g. Jenkins or other CI-tools